Auburn Automobile: History

-Nevertheless, after a 1940 bankruptcy reorganization, the former Auburn Automobile and Central Manufacturing Companies merged into Auburn Central Manufacturing / (ACM) Corporation.
+Nevertheless, in 1938 Auburn bought the Pak-Age-Car company and started building their delivery vehicles in the Connersville plant.
+In 1939, the sales and distribution rights were handed over to Diamond T; two years later the Pak-Age-Car was also discontinued with the switch to wartime production.
+After a 1940 bankruptcy reorganization, the former Auburn Automobile and Central Manufacturing Companies merged into Auburn Central Manufacturing / (ACM) Corporation.

 In March 1941, Auburn Central Manufacturing (ACM) landed an important contract with Willys-Overland, initially for 1,600 Willys MA jeep bodies.
 The first bodies were shipped in April 1941, but more, very large, jeep body manufacturing contracts were gained from both Willys-Overland and Ford Motor Company during World War II.
 In addition to jeep bodies, ACM also made trailer bodies and aircraft components.

 In March 1942, ACM changed its name from Auburn Central to American Central Manufacturing.

 ACM then went on receiving orders from Willys-Overland for all body-tubs of their roughly 360,000 World War II 1/4-ton, Willys MB jeeps, through 1945; plus roughly midway of their 280,000 or so 1/4-ton GPW jeep production, Ford also ordered the remainder of their jeep body tubs from ACM as well !

-By mid 1943, during peak wartime production, and having built their 150,000th jeep body, the Connersville, Indiana company, and ACM's large buildings complex, together with many more automotive industries there had formed a veritable industrial park, that earned the town the nickname "Little Detroit".
+By mid 1943, during peak wartime production, and having built their 150,000th jeep body, the Connersville, Indiana, company, and ACM's large buildings complex, together with many more automotive industries there, had formed a veritable industrial park, that earned the town the nickname "Little Detroit".
 Eventually, Jeep body production for Willys continued through 1948.

 Post-war, in 1945, kitchen sinks, appliances, and cabinets were chosen as having the largest market potential for ACM's manufacturing capabilities.
 This indeed became ACM's core product after the war.